DeSciWorldDAO/awesome-desci/README.md

 ---

 ## DeSci Calendar
-Find information on all DeSci past and upcoming events [here](https://www.desci.global/)
+Find information on all DeSci past and upcoming events and twitter spaces [here](https://desci.world/calendar)

 ---